tntlt/getawscred/README.md

 </pre></div>

 The python script uses Selenium as headless browser in order to mimic SSO authentication against aws site.
-It is able to detect MFA code requirement and prompts for entering it.
-It creates a cookie file for preserving MFA authentication.
+It is able to detect requirement of MFA code and prompts for entering it.
+The cookie file allows preserve the MFA authentication.